8ta4/say/DONTREADME.md

 I want to be safe and avoid cutting off your words in the middle.

-### Hideaway (Planned)

 > How does this tool know when I'm at my hideaway?
+(Planned)

 `say` uses your network router's MAC address to pinpoint your hideaway.

 > Why doesn't this tool use Location Services?
+(Planned)

 Location Services often need an internet connection to work accurately indoors.
 But if you're online, `say` can just use your network info to confirm your hideaway.

 > Where does this tool store the MAC address?
+(Planned)

 `say` tucks away the MAC address in `~/.config/say/secrets.yaml`.
 This way, it treats your network-specific sensitive info with the same care as an API key.

+> Where does this tool keep the mic settings for when I'm not at my hideaway?
+(Planned)

+The mic settings are also in `~/.config/say/secrets.yaml`.

+> Why two config files and not one?
+(Planned)

+`secrets.yaml` is for sensitive data only.

+`config.yaml` is for general settings that you might want to version control like a dotfile.

 ### Trigger